Police Dogs and Horses

 The Government point out in their response to the petition that under existing legislation and sentencing guidelines it is technically possible for someone convicted of such an offence under the Animal Welfare Act 2006 to be imprisoned for up to 10 years.

 Can we smash this myth that 10 years’ imprisonment is available in almost any circumstance for assaults on police dogs and horses?
 For the matter to come before the Crown court with its extended sentencing powers would require the damage involved to exceed £5,000.
-I suggest there has never been such a case and that 10 years’ imprisonment has never been available for any offender convicted of such offence.
+I suggest there has never been such a case and that 10 years’ imprisonment has never been available for any offender convicted of such an offence.

 I am grateful to my hon.
 Friend for that intervention.
 I have done some research into sentencing for this sort of act, which proves and backs up what he said.
 Alongside the 2006 Act is another option, the Criminal Damage Act 1971, which, sadly, likens any attack on an animal to damage to a police car or riot van, and does not reflect the bravery of the animal.
 That is wrong.